TadiT7/treble_experimentations_wiki/Xiaomi-Mi-6X.md

 > OK

 * Bluetooth
-> OK
+> Music, File transfer are OK, Headset (calling) NOT WORK.

 * Wi-fi
 > OK

+> (9.0 is NOT WORK, and MAC address is LOST)

 * SIM / Mobile Data / Voice
->CMCC and CHN-UNICOM are OK.
+> CMCC and CHN-UNICOM are OK.
 Dual SIMs are OK, too.

->China Telecom untested, but can't find MEID in device (stock rom has MEID).
+> China Telecom untested, but can't find MEID in device (stock rom has MEID).

 * VoLTE
 > Untested